 Parking Space Linen provided Towels provided Cooker Fridge Washing Machine Television WiFi

 Double Beds 2

-Details Gas central heating with woodburning stove Electric double range oven with 5-ring hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi Fuel, power and starter pack for stove included in rent Bed linen and towels included in rent Off road parking for 1 car Lawned garden with furniture and BBQ One well-behaved dog welcome Sorry, no smoking Shop and pub 3 miles Note: There are steps leading down to the front door and there are a number of internal steps, only suitable for children aged 3 and over Note: This cottage has an internal door connecting it to Ref 30649 which is locked on both sides
+Gas central heating with woodburning stove Electric double range oven with 5-ring hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi Fuel, power and starter pack for stove inc in rent Bed linen and towels inc in rent Off road parking for 1 car Lawned garden with furniture and BBQ - not enclosed One well-behaved dog welcome Sorry, no smoking Shop and pub 3 miles Note: There are steps leading down to the front door and there are a number of internal steps, only suitable for children aged 3 and over Note: This cottage has an internal door connecting it to Ref 30649 which is locked on both sides

 Changeover Day Fri